anirudhacharya/ps-lite/docs/overview.md

-Comparing to a single machine algorithm, the distributed algorithms have two additional costs, one is the data communication cost, namely sending data over the network; the other one is synchronization cost due to the imperfect load balance and performance variance cross machines.
+Comparing to a single machine algorithm, the distributed algorithms have two additional costs, one is the data communication cost, namely sending data over the network; the other one is synchronization cost due to the imperfect load balance and performance variance across machines.
 These two costs may dominate the performance for large scale applications with hundreds of machines and terabytes of data.